Rookiestyle/KeePassOTP/README.md

 # Configuration
 KeePassOTP integrates into KeePass' options form.\
 <img src="images/KeePassOTP%20-%20options.png" alt="Options" height="50%" width="50%"/>
-In the database-specific area you can chose the working mode of KeePassOTP.
+In the database-specific area you can choose the working mode of KeePassOTP.

 <img src="images/KeePassOTP%20-%20options%202.png" alt="Options 2" height="50%" width="50%"/>
-The general area let's you define settings that are valid for all databases.
+The general area lets you define settings that are valid for all databases.

 # Usage
 OTP settings are entry-specific.
-To setup, change, copy or auto-type the OTP, you may use the respective entry's context menu.
+To setup, change, copy or auto-type the OTP, you may use the context menu of the respective entry.

 If you're interested in migration instructions to move from (or to) other OTP plugins or if you want to know more about some of the technical details, please have a look at the [Wiki](https://github.com/rookiestyle/keepassotp/wiki).

 ## Setup OTP data / Change OTP data
 Use the entry's context menu to setup/change OTP data.

-In the setup form, you can drag&drop the QR code image and have KeePassOTP parse it or you can enter the OTP secret manually (sometimes referred to as seed) and you're ready to go.
+In the setup form, you can drag&drop the QR code image and have KeePassOTP parse it or you can enter the OTP secret manually (sometimes referred to as a seed) and you're ready to go.

 Got a string like this one?
 `otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example`